6 Things I’m unlearning about being an independent woman

 The [single] independent woman mindset doesn’t give women the permission to depend on others; it also isn’t giving women the permission to simply do less…but ultimately to fail, be imperfect or inadequate.
 It sets an unattainable, unrealistic standard, yet again, for women to perform, idolize and achieve.
 Yet we are often left feeling like we’re not doing enough, good enough or that we’re not enough.

-What I’ve taken away is that IT’S OKAY to step back, remove things from your plate, take a REAL [breather, break, rest], NOT accomplish something or everything, to NOT assume the reins of certain responsibilities (yes, if you can help it) and to just LET GO from being the default do-er through a set way or set standard.
-AKA, my husband cleans different from me – I’ve stopped adhering to my standard of clean so that I am NOT the default cleaner.
+What I’ve taken away is that IT’S OKAY to step back, remove things from my plate, take a REAL [breather, break, rest], NOT accomplish something or everything, to NOT assume the reins of certain responsibilities (yes, if I can help it) and to just LET GO from being the default do-er through a set way or set standard.

 Because of this shift, which has taken YEARS of undoing, my weight isn’t as heavy, and I’m more at peace [rest] with what I’m not doing.
 Best of all, I’m less bothered by stumbling blocks and inconveniences, and I don’t view myself as being lazy, unmotivated or apathetic by not over-performing (when society tells me to be otherwise).